momikey/rhea/doc/syntax-notes.md

 	}
 ```

+This array can also be referenced as `std:basic:argv` unless the compiler is in strict mode.

 ## Returning error codes

 Similarly, although `main` itself isn't defined with a return value (and thus that value is implicitly `nothing`), the Rhea runtime will, at program exit, pass the value in `std:program:ret` to the operating system.